zeroclipboard/zeroclipboard/README.md

 ## Limitations

+### User Interaction Required

-Note that, due to browser and Flash security restrictions, this clipboard injection can _**ONLY**_ occur when the user clicks on the invisible Flash movie.
+Due to browser and Flash security restrictions, this clipboard injection can _**ONLY**_ occur when the user clicks on the invisible Flash movie.
 A simulated `click` event from JavaScript will not suffice as this would enable [clipboard poisoning](http://www.computerworld.com/s/article/9117268/Adobe_patches_Flash_clickjacking_and_clipboard_poisoning_bugs).

 ## Simple Example